ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 You can contact us from [here](http://structured-data-for-wp.com/contact-us/)

 == Changelog ==

+= 1.55 (06 February 2026) =
+* Fixed: Error appears after recent update #2379
+* Enhancement: When the Knowledge Graph is disabled and the defragment option is enabled, it adds an empty @type to the @graph in the schema markup #2383
+* Enhancement: Added educationRequirements and experienceRequirements Fields to Job Posting Schema #2390
+* Feature: Add website schema seperately as we have article and other schema #2394
+* Enhancement: Custom schema improvement #2395
+* Fixed: Custom JSON Schema: <script type="application/ld+json"> tags removed on save after latest update #2399
+* Enhancement: Do not include empty properties in JSON-LD when generating schema #2403
+* Feature: Create compatibility with omnireview and generate schema #2404
+* Fixed: Reviewer image render issue in schema markup #2405

+= 1.54.2 (20 January 2026)
+* Added: Omni-review Banner integration #2384

 = 1.54.1 (17 January 2026) =
 * Fixed: Vulnerability reported by Wordfence Security and researched by type5afe #2395